aglindstrom/J3D/ReadMe.md

 j3D generates jgraph code for a 3d mesh.
 Here is a fun [youtube](https://youtu.be/R08tyazQmP8) video animation of a rendered graph.

 ## Compilation
 just use make.
+Running
 `make`
-will compile the j3D binary, the makegrid binary, and all the generator binaries.
+in the repository root directory will compile the j3D binary, the makegrid binary, and all the generator binaries.
 They will be in `./bin/`.
 It will run all necessary commands to generate images of each generator graph.
 Images of the graph will be written to `./out/`.

 ## Contents
 - [j3D](#usage): generates a Jgraph file from a provided txt